akutuva21/crnt-lean/README.md

 What remains is of two kinds: established mathematics Mathlib does not yet have, where building it unlocks the CRN results noted, and questions where the mathematics itself is still open.

-**General mathematics still to build**
+**General mathematics still to build.** The apparatus in each of these areas is in place; what remains is a specific missing piece.
-- Topological degree: unconditional steady-state existence and the multistationarity converse (the switch verdict)
+- The nonzero-degree input for topological-degree existence.
+The Brouwer degree, Sard's theorem, and homotopy invariance are built, and a nonzero reduced degree forces a steady state; what is missing is a theorem forcing the degree to be nonzero for a network class, which would make steady-state existence unconditional and settle the multistationarity converse (the switch verdict)
-- Persistence theory (facet repulsion, Butler–McGehee): global attraction for broad weakly-reversible classes
+- Critical-siphon facet repulsion.
+The Butler–McGehee lemma and non-siphon (codimension-1) facet repulsion are proven; the critical-siphon case needs a near-facet dissipation bound (an Anderson–Shiu influx estimate), which would extend unconditional global attraction past the no-critical-siphon class
-- Fenichel normally-hyperbolic invariant-manifold persistence: lifting the O(ε) reduction (now proven on compact time) to the infinite-horizon regime
+- Fenichel normally-hyperbolic invariant-manifold persistence: lifting the O(ε) reduction (proven on compact time) to the infinite-horizon regime
-- Continuous-time Markov chains: process-level stochastics and the deterministic (Kurtz) scaling limit
+- The stochastic process layer.
+The chemical-master-equation generator, the uniformized transition semigroup, and the deterministic (Kurtz) scaling skeleton — the generator-convergence estimate and a conditional fluid-limit bound — are built; what remains is the sample-path process itself and the process-level (Skorokhod) law of large numbers, which rest on martingale/Poisson theory
-- Center-manifold reduction and Hopf bifurcation: sustained oscillation (the clock verdict)
+- The center-manifold gaps behind sustained oscillation.
+The Hopf crossing gates, the planar normal form, and the truncated-normal-form limit cycle are proven; the full-field "clock verdict" is reduced to three explicit hypotheses that are the genuine missing mathematics — center-manifold existence, center-manifold averaging, and C¹ dependence of the flow on initial data (a return-map construction)

 **Open research**
 - The global attractor conjecture (Horn's 1974 conjecture, open in general):